felgueres/clustered-ab-test/README.md

 This 2-week data science project aims to study household-level responsiveness to time-of-use electricity tariffs.

-The goal is to show a baseline framework to identify responsive users towards demand reduction strategies (in this case driven by their consumption elasticity).
+The goal is to show a baseline framework to identify responsive users towards demand reduction strategies (in this case driven by consumption elasticity).

 ### Context